-When witnesses are approved to be present, the Respondent and Complainant are provided with a list of witnesses and any relevant documents related to the witnesses' appearance at the hearing no later than three (3) business days before the hearing.
+When witnesses are approved to be present, the respondent and complainant will be provided with a list of witnesses and any relevant documents related to the witnesses' appearance at the hearing no later than three (3) business days before the hearing.

+Case Presentation

-e.
-Case Presentation: The hearing is intended to provide a fair and ample opportunity for each side to present their account of the incident and for the Hearing Officer to determine the facts of the case and make a determination as to whether College policy was violated.
+The hearing is intended to provide a fair and ample opportunity for each side to present their account of the incident and for the Hearing Officer to determine the facts of the case and make a determination as to whether College policy was violated.
 The hearing is not intended to be a repeat of the Investigation.
-The Hearing Officer will be well-versed in the facts of the case based upon the Summary of Evidence Report and the Parties' responses to the Summary of Evidence Report, if any.
-The Hearing Officer will make a hardcopy of the Summary of Evidence Report, the parties' responses to the Summary of Evidence Report, Interview Summaries, and any documentary evidence provided to the Investigator available to the Parties for their use during the hearing.
+The Hearing Officer will be well-versed in the facts of the case based upon the Investigation Report and the parties' responses to the Investigation Report, if any.
+The Hearing Officer will make a hardcopy of the Investigation Report, the parties' responses to the Investigation Report, Interview Summaries, and any documentary evidence provided to the Investigator available to the parties for their use during the hearing.

-The Complainant and the Respondent, their advisors, and the Hearing Officer will attend the hearing.
-Other College administrators may attend at the request of or with the prior approval of the Hearing Officer, but the Parties will be notified in advance of anyone who will be in attendance.
+The complainant and the respondent, their advisors, and the Hearing Officer will attend the hearing.
+Advisors may only be present during the hearing if the party they are advising is also present.
+A Hearing Coordinator designated by the College will be present to ensure the orderly handling of the hearing.
+Other College administrators may attend at the request of or with the prior approval of the Hearing Officer, but the parties will be notified in advance of anyone who will be in attendance.
 Any individual appearing as a witness will be present only while providing a statement and responding to questions.

 The Hearing Officer has absolute discretion to decide upon a format for the hearing and to determine which witnesses are relevant to the outcome determination.
 A Hearing Officer may decline to hear from a witness where they conclude that the information is not necessary for their outcome determination.

-A typical hearing may include brief opening remarks by the Hearing Officer; questions posed by the Hearing Officer to one or both of the Parties; follow-up questions by one Party, through their advisor, to the other Party (typically with the Respondent questioning the Complainant first); questions by the Hearing Officer to any witness; and follow-up questions by either Party, through their advisor, to any witness (typically with the Respondent questioning the witness first).

-The Hearing Officer also will afford either Party an opportunity at the end of the hearing to offer closing remarks.
-A decision whether to offer closing remarks is completely voluntary; however closing remarks may only be made by the Parties, and not their advisors.
+A typical hearing may include brief opening remarks by the Hearing Officer; questions posed by the Hearing Officer to one or both of the parties; questions by the Hearing Officer to any witness; and indirect cross-examination by either party to any party or witnesses.
+The Hearing Officer also will afford any party an opportunity at the end of the hearing to offer closing remarks.
+A decision whether to offer closing remarks is completely voluntary; however, closing remarks may only be made by the parties, and not their advisors.
+The Hearing Officer will have discretion to impose time limits on closing remarks.

-Advisors may only be present during the hearing if the Party they are advising is also present.
-Other than cross-examining the witnesses and the other Party, advisors may not participate directly in, or interfere with, the proceedings.

-f.
-Expectations of the Complainant, Respondent, and Witnesses at a Hearing: Students, staff, and faculty have the responsibility to participate fully and truthfully in any proceeding under this Policy.
-If either Party chooses not to participate in the hearing, they will not be permitted to cross-examine the witnesses or any Party during the hearing.
-If the Respondent chooses not to participate in the hearing, the College may move forward with the hearing and imposition of findings and sanctions, if any, in absentia.
-In reaching findings in absentia, the Hearing Officer may rely on: (1) any information in the Summary of Evidence Report; (2) any documentary evidence disclosed to the Investigator; (3) any statements made during the hearing; and (4) any documentary evidence presented at the hearing.

-If the Complainant chooses not to participate in the hearing, the College's ability to fully investigate and respond to the complaint may be limited.
+Expectations of the Complainant, Respondent, and Witnesses at a Hearing

+Students, staff, and faculty have the responsibility to participate fully and truthfully in any proceeding under this Policy.
+If any party chooses not to appear at the hearing, they will not be permitted to cross-examine the witnesses or any party during the hearing, nor will they be permitted to offer witnesses, documents, or a closing statement.
+If any party chooses not to appear at the hearing, the College may move forward with the hearing and imposition of findings and sanctions, if any, in absentia.
+In reaching findings in absentia, the Hearing Officer may rely on: (1) any information in the Final Investigation Report; (2) any documentary evidence disclosed to the Investigator; (3) any statements made during the hearing; and (4) any documentary evidence presented at the hearing.
+If the complainant chooses not to appear at the hearing, the College's ability to fully investigate, adjudicate, and respond to the complaint may be limited.